Our 12 Step Hiring Process

 - click “APPLY” at the upper right hand corner of the screen

-- complete general information and qualifying questions (uploading attachments are not required “for police positions only” )
+- complete general information and qualifying questions (uploading attachments “for police positions only” are not required)

 - advance to review, then Submit

-Complete and submit your application IN-PERSON to:
+Complete your application In-take process

-MPD Training Academy
+Memphis Police Department Training Academy